For a limited time, get $5 off with coupon “5energymeter”

 - Find appliances that are using too much electricity

 - Calculate energy usage for a single room to divide an energy bill fairly among roommates

 - View the energy usage of your entire home

-- Or track solar power generation
+- Track solar power generation (2 units required)

 - Review and graph historical energy data

 - Set up alerts for over or under usage

 - View usage data in the EmonCMS Android or iOS apps

 - Automate notifications with your home automation system like “send my phone a message when the dryer is done”, or even “if I leave the house, and the oven is on, send me an alert” (programming required)